DEA reopens in Garden City to combat drug trafficking and violence

 Officials said the increase in drug violence and trafficking has motivated them to fill the gap.

-“In Finney County we’ve scene an increase in the use of firearms, may not be shootings, but varnishing firearms, and the number of firearms that were seizing and the correlation with drugs that are attached to that,” said Garden City Police Chief Michael Utz.
+“In Finney County, we’ve scene an increase in the use of firearms, may not be shootings, but brandishing firearms, and the number of firearms that were seizing and the correlation with drugs that are attached to that,” said Chief Utz.

 “The path to places in the United States including large cities is often through southwest Kansas on that path,” said U.S. Senator Jerry Moran.